Mark618/NLP_Book_website/README.md

 Using sqlite for saving csv data into it

 # NLP
-Summarize plot summary using Spacy library
+1. Summarize plot summary using Spacy library
-  -User able to shorten plot summary base on their preferences Book recommendation
+    - User able to shorten plot summary base on their preferences
+2. Book recommendation
-  -Recommend book based on the current book
+    - Recommend book based on the current book